attilaolah/netcat/README.md

 status code, e.g. `https://slowserver.herokuapp.com/?t=28&c=418` will return a `418 I'm a teapot` response.

-Both the `c` and `t` parameters apply to all paths, including the redirect loops and PNG bombs.
+The `c` parameter applies to all paths.

 ### Custom headers

-All query parameters except the first `c` and `t` params will be set as response headers.
+All query parameters except the first `c`, `b` and `t` params will be set as response headers.
 The following sets a cookie in the response:

 * [`https://slowserver.herokuapp.com/t=2&set-cookie=foo=bar`][2]

 [2]: https://slowserver.herokuapp.com/t=2&set-cookie=foo=bar

+### Custom body

+To set the response body to a custom payload, send the payload in the `b` parameter.

+The `b` parameter applies to all paths.

 ### Redirect loops